LorenBll/EchoBazaar/README.md

 ## Warning/Disclaimer
 This project was developed as a school project and it's not meant to be used in a real-world scenario.
 It was developed in a short period of time and it's not optimized.
 The code is not clean and it's not meant to be used as a reference for best practices.
 The project was developed for educational purposes only.

-Being italian, the comments in the code, the PowerPoint File (in the ./docs/ folder) and the Use Case Graph (always in the ./docs/) is written in italian.
+Being italian, the comments in the code, the PowerPoint File (in the ./docs/ folder) and the Use Case Graph (always in the ./docs/) are written in italian.

 ## Technologies
 The project was developed using the following technologies: